waheeb71/vscode-cyber-icon-theme/src/module/README.md

 ## Description

-This npm module provides all icons from the [VS Code Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=waheeb71.cyber-icon-theme) as an npm package.
+This npm module provides all icons from the [VS Code Cyber Icon Theme](https://marketplace.visualstudio.com/items?itemName=waheeb71.cyber-icon-theme) as an npm package.
 The icons are available as SVG files and can be used in any web project.

 ## Installation